 Author of Lil Mama Bear Blog, Emily is a writer, wifey, and mom.
 She writes articles from home and teaches her 1 year old sarcasm.

 Most people wait until they graduate from college to get married.
-Well, my husband and I say screw the norms.
+Well, my husband and I said screw the norms!
 We got engaged after ten months of dating and got married after three months of engagement.
 Two years later, we had bought a house and had a baby.
 And all the while, I was going to school.

 But despite all of this, I wouldn’t have changed a thing about those months because we grew as a family.
 Plus, I graduated from college!
 And you too can graduate college with an infant.

 Do I Use My Degree?